Better-Playlists/better-playlists-cloud/README.md

-# Getting Started with Better Playlists
+# Getting Started with Better Playlists - Cloud Function
 This guide explains how to install and run the Better Playlists app.

 ### Prerequisites